An integrated approach to teaching Engineering and Literacy

 Students use existing classroom literature – stories, novels, and expository texts – as the basis for engineering design challenges that help them identify problems, design realistic solutions, and engage in the Engineering Design Process while reinforcing their literacy skills.

-Join our mailing list to be notified about upcoming professional development workshops and online course options.Subscribe
+Want to stay up to date on upcoming professional development workshops and online course options?

 What is Novel Engineering?